 In the town of Gideon Bay, Washington, Ig Parrish has been accused of the brutal murder of his girlfriend Merrin Williams.
 Ig loved Merrin since they were kids and swears that he is innocent.
 The rest of the townspeople blame him for the murder, even though there is no evidence for the police to convict him.
 Ig then wakes up from a drinking bender to find that he has two devil horns growing out of his forehead.
 He finds that this means that everybody he talks to will now confess their deepest secrets.
 Moreover, he can persuade them to act on these desires with often catastrophic consequences.
 He also realises that with this newfound ability he is able to search for the evidence he needs to find who Merrin’s real killer was.

 French director Alexandre Aja emerged with the festival hit of the gore-drenched High Tension (2003), his second film following the dystopian future film Furia (1999).
-This propelled Aja to a career as a director of a string of modestly effective Hollywood horror films with the likes of the remake of The Hills Have Eyes (2006), Mirrors (2008), the remake of Piranha (2010) and subsequently the non-genre thriller The 9th Life of Louis Drax (2016) and the killer alligator film Crawl (2019).
+This propelled Aja to a career as a director of a string of modestly effective Hollywood horror films with the likes of the remake of The Hills Have Eyes (2006), Mirrors (2008), the remake of Piranha (2010) and subsequently the non-genre thriller The 9th Life of Louis Drax (2016), the killer alligator film Crawl (2019) and the cryogenic sleeper awakes film Oxygen (2021).
 Aja has also produced/written the psycho-thriller P2 (2007), the remake of Maniac (2012), The Pyramid (2014) and produced The Other Side of the Door (2016) and 47 Meters Down (2017).

 I will confess upfront that I haven’t read Joe Hill’s book.
 However, the premise of the man who starts growing horns is one that has been conducted before.
 There was Gormenghast creator Mervyn Peake’s novel Mr Pye (1953) about a man who suddenly spouts angels’ wings – in an effort to get rid of them, he deliberately sets out to do bad, only to then find himself developing horns.
 This was filmed as the little-seen tv mini-series Mr Pye (1986) starring Derek Jacobi.
 There was also animator Bill Plympton’s rather funny Idiots and Angels (2008) about a man who develops a set of angel wings.
 You could also maybe draw some analogies between Horns and Stephen King’s Needful Things (1991), filmed as Needful Things (1993), wherein a stranger who may be The Devil stirs up a small town by exposing their guilty secrets.